Video Link: https://vimeo.com/286854695

 - High-intensity interval training (HIIT).
 High-intensity cardio exercise can cut stress in half but don’t overdo it.
 Injuries and fatigue are sure signs that your workout may lower testosterone.

 - Zinc: The mineral Zinc is essential for testosterone production.
 Look to protein-rich foods like meats and fish.
-If you decide to supplement zinc, stick to a dosage of less than 40mg per day, since too much zinc can accumulate in the body, producing undesired results.
+If you decide to supplement zinc, stick to a dosage of fewer than 40mg per day, since too much zinc can accumulate in the body, producing undesired results.

 - Vitamin D: The “sunshine vitamin” is a big secret when it comes to healthy testosterone levels.
 Foods like shellfish, tuna, salmon, egg yolks, beans, and others work great.
 You can also look into taking vitamin D supplements, 1,000-2,000 IU per day and monitor your levels after that.
 Vitamin D levels should be between 30-60.
 Also, don't be afraid to catch a few rays.
 But don't overdo it.
 10-15 minutes will boost your vitamin D levels, and you don't need to stay in the sun longer.